BROOKS SUMMER SESSION

 Virtually.
-Follow @brookssummersession on Instagram to see class activities.
+Follow @brookssummersession on Instagram to see last year's activities.

 To continue the Brooks experience this summer

-We have assembled an amazing group of courses beyond the traditional curriculum to help students process current events, explore their passions and connect with each other, all while earning Brooks credit.
+We will offer a group of courses beyond the traditional curriculum to help students process current events, explore their passions and connect with each other, all while earning Brooks credit.

 Frequently Asked Questions